CSDDD: Impact on Corporate Responsibility and Compliance

 The Final Directive Covers Larger Companies: Above 1000 Employees and With a Turnover Higher than €450 million

-The final version of the directive, approved on March 15, 2024, covers fewer companies and activities and allows for a more gradual implementation than initially envisioned.
-According to the final compromise, the thresholds were adjusted to ensure that the directive targets companies most likely to have negative impacts on human rights and the environment while reducing administrative burden for smaller businesses.
-These thresholds were carefully calibrated to balance the directive’s scope while ensuring its feasibility and relevance for different sizes of businesses.
-It is expected around 5,500 European companies will be subject to this directive, which is a significant reduction from the original 16,000.
+The final version of the directive, approved on March 15, 2024, applies to fewer companies and activities and allows for a more gradual implementation than initially planned.
+The thresholds were adjusted to target companies most likely to impact human rights and the environment while reducing the administrative burden for smaller businesses.
+These thresholds were calibrated to balance the directive’s scope and ensure its feasibility for various business sizes.
+Approximately 5,500 European companies will be subject to this directive, a significant reduction from the original 16,000.

 Category Previous thresholds Final thresholds